 With the increasing use of Mobile and people consuming more content on their Smartphones, Your Website Should Provide A Great User-Experience On Mobile Devices.

+A useful trick to make sure you don’t lose any Mobile Traffic is to Implement A.M.P. or Accelerated Mobile Pages on Your Site.

 Although it isn’t the best option for everyone; since it removes some of the features of your website, to speed up the loading time of your webpages on Mobile Devices.
 But it does provide a better Mobile Experience for users.